-Demonstrating the food safety outcome that there is no net increase in pathogen concentration through the entire cheese making process requires a greater degree of evidence.
-Analysis of challenge studies highlights the difference between growth and inactivation rates; inactivation is much slower process than growth.
+The second food safety outcome requires evidence of no net increase in pathogen concentration through the entire cheese making process.
+Experimental evidence highlights the diffence between growth and inactivation rates; inactivation is much slower process than growth.
 This reinforces the importance of minimising the potential for growth of pathogens during the early stages of cheese making.
 One possibility considered is the choice of starter cultures capable of rapid acidification.
 Analysis of the growth response of Salmonella Typhimurium to different lactic acid bacteria (Park and Marth, 1972) demonstrated a linear relationship between the amount of growth and the maximum acidification rate.
 This type of finding can be exploited by cheesemakers.